cypnk/Anime-List/README.md

 Dragon's Heaven *1988*
 Drifters *2016*
 Druaga No Tou (The Tower of Druaga) *2008, 2009*
+Dumbbell Nan-Kilo Moteru?
+(How Heavy Are the Dumbbells You Lift?) *2019*
 Durarara!! *2010, 2015*

 Ef: A Tale of Memories *2007*